devAmoghS/covid19-india-impact-dashboard/README.md

 ### About:

-CoronaVirus has impacted India and the number of confirmed cases are still growing.
+CoronaVirus(COVID-19) has impacted India and the number of confirmed cases are still growing.

-We can do our bit by building tools and services that can help avoid misinformation and support effective tracking.
+We can do our bit by building tools and services that can help provide accurate information from official sources in user-friendly manner and help spread awareness of gravity of situation.

-In an effort to do the same, I have started building a dashboard by sourcing data from Ministry of Health and Family Welfare, Government of India.
+In an effort to do the same, we have started building a dashboard by sourcing data from Ministry of Health and Family Welfare, Government of India.

 ### Changelog:
 Current version has: